MyLife-Services/mylife-documentation/alpha-team/MyLife-PRD.md

 #### 5. Persona: Derek

 - **Age**: 54 years old
-- **Role**: Corporate Librarian, husband, no children,interested in philosophy and humanism, has scattered creative, relationship and work artifacts they wish to collect for remembrance and posterity.
+- **Role**: Corporate librarian, husband, no children,interested in philosophy and humanism, has scattered creative, relationship and work artifacts they wish to collect for remembrance and posterity.

 ##### 5.1 Population Context